-Did you get the email today????
-The one from Google that says you can activate “confidential mode” for your GSuite account now??
+Did you get the news from Google saying you can activate “confidential mode” for your GSuite account?
 We sure did!
-And you can guess what Liath and Roy have been spending the last 1-2 hours doing!

 Now, we can hear the furious tapping of keys in all the therapist social media groups and listservs talking about getting rid of all their other secure email services and relying just on Gmail’s confidential mode.
 Before you do that, however, let us take you through some of the ups and downs of GSuite Gmail’s confidential mode!